 If you had known me when I was younger, you would be astonished that nutritional therapy is my profession, as I was never particularly interested in either health or food!
 Like many people, I took my health and my body for granted.
 If I had a cold, I took a paracetamol.
 If I had a sore throat, I got antibiotics.
 I accepted that I seemed to acquire medical conditions as I aged (eczema, hypothyroidism) without questioning why, or what was going wrong in my body.

-All that changed when I was diagnosed with breast cancer at the age of 40.
+All that changed when I was diagnosed with a locally advanced breast cancer at the age of 40.
 I suddenly became aware that what I was putting into my body was vitally important.
 I researched endlessly to find out how I could support myself with the food my body needed and stopped eating the highly processed food that I had eaten before.
 After a residential course at the Penny Brohn Cancer Care Centre in Bristol, I realised that I had spent most of the time there talking to the other course participants about food.
 Nutrition had become my passion!
 I decided to enrol on a 3 year diploma in Naturopathic Nutrition at the College of Naturopathic Medicine in London.

 The time spent studying was one of the most rewarding times of my life.
 Thanks to what I learnt, my eczema resolved, my skin improved generally and my energy (which was on the floor thanks to my underactive thyroid and the effects of cancer treatment) returned.
 There were also benefits for my family, as I passed on information to my husband and three sons.